amanmadov/msin616-final-project/README.md

 ### Query 10

-For each book , list the title and branch that it is in, if it isn’t currently on loan
+For each book, list the title and branch that it is in, if it isn’t currently on loan

 <br/>